I received this question a while back. It’s one I frequently hear. First, let’s hear from Ann. And then my response to

 5. INDEPENDENCE: Children feel a sense of independence: As a parent, you inevitably make many decisions to nurture independence.
 Summer camp can be a remarkably powerful voice of support for their sense of independence.
 They rarely spend extended time apart from parental guidance.
 Summer camp can be an entirely new, life-changing situation.

 6. PREPARATION: A word of caution: Kids need to be prepared for such a transition.
-If children have never spent extensive time away from parents, summer camp is not the time to simply force them to do it.
+If children have never spent extensive time away from their parents, summer camp is not the time to simply force them to do it.
 Parents need to provide children with a gradually evolving set of experiences that teaches them that “you are OK” even if Mom and Dad are not around.

 I suggest that you spend a few weekends away, later leading to full weeks for Mom and Dad to go on vacation and the children to stay with relatives.
 These short breaks are great learning experiences for children.

 How To Ease Kids Into the Summer Camp Experience!

 Here are a few suggestions to help ease kids into the summer camp experience.

 Be Decisive, Not Controlling: Take a strong position.
 Assuming that you have prepared your children through opportunities to stay with their grandparents and to be independent of your contact daily, it is important to make a parental decision about whether or not your kids are ready for camp.
 Many children who most need these experiences are the children who will say no if given the opportunity.

 Be Open to Input: Allow your kids to have input about the type of camp experience they would like.
 Review the information with the kids.
 Go over the various options available with your children.
 Perhaps they will not be the final decision maker; however, you do want to give them a sense that their input is valued.
 If they are completely opposed, listen to their concerns, but assure them that you would not do anything that would harm them.
 Do not linger on any strong resistance, or this will dominate every discussion.